 Case 5: Linking with other analytic features

-Your business may have further concerns about issues that need to be reactive rather than preventative (ex: out-of-stocks, intrusion).
-With your existing security system, installing the appropriate business analytic features to combat these business functions may be difficult.
+Your business may have further concerns about issues that need to be reactive rather than preventative such as out-of-stocks, intrusion etc. With your existing security system, installing the appropriate business analytic features to combat these business functions may be difficult.
 If there are multiple sites to manage, this could become a time-consuming task to ensure analytics are effective across all sites.
-In terms of cost, you must purchase a license for a feature you later realise is unnecessary, creating an unwanted business expense.
+In terms of cost, you must purchase a licence for a feature you later realise is unnecessary, creating an unwanted business expense.

 How Morphean solves it